derekgr/leds/README.md

 - :coffee: break
 - `gem install sinatra thin rmagick`
 - another :coffee: break, writing to sd is slow
-- `sudo ./app.rb` - you need to run as root to acess the SPI device
+- `sudo ./app.rb` - you need to run as root to access the SPI device

 ```sh
 # all leds off